Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Maintenance frequency differs dramatically between blinds and shutters in coastal environments.
 Standard blinds require slat replacement every 18-24 months due to salt damage and UV degradation.
 At $30-$50 per replacement set, this adds $120-$200 over a typical blind's 8-year lifespan.

 Shutters need annual cleaning and occasional hardware lubrication.
 Professional shutter cleaning costs $75-$125 per room but maintains like-new appearance and function.
 Over a 20-year lifespan, maintenance totals $1,500-$2,500 compared to $3,000-$4,000 in blind replacements.
+Our guide to cleaning plantation shutters for Delmarva homeowners provides a step-by-step maintenance routine.

 Cleaning Requirements

 Coastal environments deposit salt residue on all surfaces.
 Blinds require weekly cleaning to prevent buildup that stains slats permanently.
 The narrow slats and numerous components make thorough cleaning time-intensive.
+Our resource on how to clean your blinds in Delmarva outlines the most effective methods for coastal homes.
+For a broader overview of keeping window treatments spotless, see Cleaning Blinds Made Easy: A Delmarva Homeowner's Guide.
+Homeowners looking for general blind cleaning tips can also visit How To Clean Blinds Easy Tips For Sparkling Windows.

 Shutters clean easily with damp cloths because of their larger surfaces and accessible angles.
 Salt residue wipes away without staining on quality PVC or composite materials.
 Professional cleaning restores original appearance annually.